LeoH10462/Sephora/README.md

 ## Discussion

 Our analysis of predicting cosmetic product prices on Sephora evolved through a thoughtful progression of model development and refinement.
 Initially, we considered a multiple linear regression approach with potential log transformations and polynomial features.
 However, our understanding of the data's complexity led us to explore more sophisticated approaches.
-This evolution began with Ridge Regression to address multiple feature handling and regularization needs, followed by Decision Trees to capture non-linear relationships.
+This evolution began with Ridge Regression to address multiple feature handling and regularization needs.
+Originally, we considered Decision Trees for our second model due to their ability to capture non-linear relationships, but after observing their tendency for overfitting and limited generalization capability, we transitioned to Random Forest to leverage ensemble learning capabilities while maintaining the advantages of tree-based models.
 Throughout this process, our model selection and tuning decisions were guided by the constant balance between model complexity and generalization capability.

 ### Model 1: Ridge Regression Analysis